API Modes - Local, Service, and Remote

 Version Added: 22.2

-Customers will run this service on the server that is also running their eConnector service.
+The API Service is an instance of our API that continuously runs on a machine.
 A specific port (30223) is opened and API requests can be sent locally or from in-network workstations.
+Customers will run this service on the server that is also hosting their database.
 Installation occurs automatically from the OpenDentalAPIService.exe that is included when updating Open Dental.
 When started, the API Service will connect to the database specified in the OpenDentalWebConfig.xml file created at installation.
 It will also attempt to create a localhost firewall rule for port 30223.
 Log files are also created.
 These files are located in the \\OpenDental\OpenDentalAPIService directory.
-Users of Open Dental Cloud are able to use the API Service.

 Endpoints: